September 24, 2023 |

 Greater Boston Jewish Coalition for Literacy.
 Synagogue members volunteer an hour per week at elementary schools in Framingham to assist kids with their reading skills.
-Volunteers are trained by the Jewish Community Relations Committee (JCRC).
+Volunteers are trained by the Jewish Community Relations Council (JCRC).

 Thanksgiving Drive.
 Volunteers organize a food drive to make sure that needy families have turkey and fixings for the Thanksgiving holiday.